Kapiri Mposhi District

 Kapiri Mposhi District is a district of Zambia, located in Central Province.
 The capital lies at Kapiri Mposhi.
-As of the 2010 Zambian Census, the district had a population of 240,638 people.
+As of the 2022 Zambian Census, the district had a population of 371,068 people.

 Geography

 The district borders with Copperbelt Province and with the districts of Chibombo, Chisamba, Kabwe, Luano, Masaiti, Mkushi, Mpongwe and Ngabwe.

 Municipalities

-It is composed by 14 municipalities:
+It was composed by 14 municipalities as of 2010: